Skip to content

 Feature highlights#

-• Bootstrap your entire build process with a small wrapper script (like Gradle's gradlew wrapper)
+• Zero-setup bootstrap with a small wrapper script (like Gradle's gradlew wrapper) -- no pre-install required, not even Pyprojectx itself

 • Simple configuration in pyproject.toml

-Projects can be build/tested/used immediately without explicit installation nor initialization:
+Projects can be built/tested/used immediately without explicit installation nor initialization:

 git clone https://github.com/pyprojectx/px-demo.git